mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

    final_time_int = current_time_int + wait_time_int
    print(final_time_int)
-   # what does boundary testing mean in this problem?
+   # what are the boundaries in this problem? (answer below)
    #